-Zika has also been linked to other problems in newborns, including:
+Zika may also be linked to other problems in newborns, including:

 - seizures

 - eye problems

 - hearing loss, and

 - other birth defects affecting the face and head.

 Guillain-Barré syndrome is a rare condition that affects the body's nervous system.
 It can cause problems with movement, breathing, speech, and swallowing.